nullstead/pauleo/README.md

   1. Fork the repository.
   2. Create a new branch (git checkout -b feature/your-feature).
+  3. Make your changes.
-  3. Commit your changes (git commit -m 'Add your feature').
+  4. Commit your changes (git commit -m 'Add your feature').
-  4. Push to the branch (git push origin feature/your-feature).
+  5. Push to the branch (git push origin feature/your-feature).
-  5. Open a pull request.
+  6. Open a pull request.

 ## License